russellyoung/regexp-rust/README.md

    wrap them in **AND** nodes.
 They can also contain repetition counts internally, though these cannot have names assigned.
  - String units contain characters, special characters, and ranges.
-They can be writen in several ways:
+They can be written in several ways:
    - **"..."** or **'...'** a unit surrounded with either single or double quotes is a string unit.
 This way inserting one of the quote characters is easier.
 Or, quote characters can be escaped using '\'.
    - **txt(...)** Similar to the syntax for **and()** and **or()**, the **txt(...)** function can be used to make a string unit.
    - Finally, characters without any unit indicator are interpreted as